St4NNi/jam-rs/docs/TRACE.md

 again before a content-addressed cache entry is selected, rather than being silently reused by locator and size alone.

-The JMA reader validates its header, directory, and payload sections when opened; the current v1 implementation decodes those sections before serving sequence-range requests.
+With a `jma_index` catalog resource, the reader validates the JMA header, directory, contig table, and checksum-bound sidecar, then fetches only seed buckets matching plasmid seeds and sequence blocks intersecting accepted chains.
 Raw resources are streamed through the FASTA/FASTQ parser, so a raw fallback can read the complete assembly resource.
-A JMA archive still provides checked sequence-range semantics; this release does not claim remote window-only transfer.
+A JMA row without an index uses eager full-section access only when full-download fallback is enabled and records that fallback explicitly.

-`--threads` bounds candidate processing, while global `--memory` sets the resource/cache budget used by the command.
+`--threads` bounds candidate processing, while global `--memory-target` sets the resource/cache budget used by the command.
 Seed occurrences, anchors, chains, alignment windows, retained alignments, and output records are bounded.
-The memory value is an operational budget, not a hard RSS ceiling: allocator, thread-stack, parser, mmap, and operating-system overhead remain.
+The memory target is not a hard RSS ceiling: allocator, thread-stack, parser, mmap, and operating-system overhead remain.

 ## Reproducibility and compatibility